|Learn how to understand people's culture, community and leadership to enhance engagement.

 Education also becomes an issue that can be used to mobilize the Chinese community.
 With the heavy emphasis on academic excellence, it is more likely that you can convince Chinese parents to show up for a meeting about the quality of their children's education than for a meeting about a recreational center for the community.
 This means that you should look for ways to link education to the issue that you are trying to address in your community building effort.

 Recent Chinese immigrants fear very much that their children or the next generation will lose touch with their culture.
-Hence, they do whatever they can to teach their children how to speak and write Mandarin.
+Hence, they do whatever they can to teach their children how to speak and write Mandarin or other Chinese dialects.
 This desire has led to the creation of many Chinese schools in areas that have large populations of Chinese immigrants.
 Sometimes, these schools have their own buildings; at other times, they are conducted on the weekends in a public school.
 These schools can play a critical role in reaching out to the Chinese community.

 In the African American community: